Once the value of a refund has been calculated, based on the rules applicable to the fare paid, there are two options to receive the refund value:

 An Amtrak ticket becomes non-refundable, not valid for carriage and has no exchange value, after one year from the date payment was made for that ticket (or other period if so endorsed on the ticket).
-An eVoucher or other exchange credit is valid for one year from date of issue, and may be renewed provided this is done before its expiration date.
+An eVoucher or other exchange credit is valid for one year from date of issue.

 eTickets and tickets purchased through other prepaid programs are considered "paid for" and subject to the refund policies of any component rail fare, passenger type discount, and/or promotional discount, even if paper value tickets have not yet been printed.

 Passengers who downgrade accommodations or reduce the number in their party on board trains must obtain a Refund Authorization Form from the conductor; actual refundability, if any, will be determined by the rules that apply to the fare paid.

 Cancellation or change of reservations does not generate a refund (except for eTicket reservations); the actual original unused or partially used ticket (not a photocopy) must be submitted.